diodesign/diosix/docs/running.md

   1. Power on or reset the Unleashed board.
   1. Run the command `sudo screen /dev/ttyUSBX 115200` on the host to access the board's serial port console.
 You should replace `/dev/ttyUSBX` with the Unleashed's USB-to-serial interface.
 Typically, `X` is `1`.
   1. You should see Diosix's output in the serial port console.

+Note that support for real hardware is not yet complete.

 ## Build without running <a name="buildonly"></a>